 UTMSI faculty have a range of expertise in coastal processes.
+CLICK HERE to see a list of all current faculty and there interests.
 Some examples of potential research projects include:

-- Dr. Edward Buskey’s research focuses on zooplankton ecology.
-Students working with Dr. Buskey will have the opportunity to learn plankton culturing methods, and to carry out laboratory based studies using high speed video, video-computer motion and image analysis systems, image intensifiers and photon counters for quantifying bioluminescence, and an imaging flow cytometer (FlowCAM).
-Dr Buskey is also the Research Coordinator for the new Mission-Aransas National Estuarine Research Reserve (MANERR), so students working in his lab that are interested in field studies can take advantage of weekly field trips to Aransas and Copano Bays to service monitoring equipment and collect plankton samples.
+• Dr. Edward Buskey’s research focuses on a variety of aspects of zooplankton ecology.
+Dr. Buskey is also the Research Coordinator for the Mission-Aransas National Estuarine Research Reserve (MANERR), so students working in his lab that are interested in field studies can take advantage of weekly field trips in local bays.
 Students involved in these trips would learn how to calibrate YSI data sondes and work with radio and satellite data telemetry systems.
-This monitoring data can then be applied to their specific field studies.
-Students working with Dr. Buskey could carry out research projects in a number of areas, including studies of (1) bioluminescence in planktonic marine organisms, (2) behavior and sensory perception of marine zooplankton or (3) the role of zooplankton grazers in harmful algal bloom dynamics.
+Dr. Buskey is also the director of the DROPPS consortium, funded by BP and the Gulf of Mexico Research initiative, studying the effects of crude oil and dispersants on marine zooplankton.
+Students working with Dr. Buskey carry out research projects in a number of areas, including studies of (1) toxic and sublethal effects of oil and dispersants on marine zooplankton (2) behavior and sensory perception of marine zooplankton (3) the role of zooplankton grazers in harmful algal bloom dynamics or (4) bioluminescence in planktonic marine organisms.

-- Dr. Lee Fuiman’s work focuses on the behavioral and sensory capabilities of fish larvae using both laboratory and field experiments.
-Much of Dr. Fuiman’s work involves frame-by-frame motion analysis of high-speed video.
-This approach has led to important insights into the change in vulnerability of larvae to predators during early life.
+• Dr. Lee Fuiman’s work focuses on the behavioral and sensory capabilities of fish larvae using both laboratory and field experiments.
 Behavioral studies are combined with detailed assessments of changing sensory and locomotor morphology to understand how behavior may be constrained during development.
-An important part of the ongoing work involves exploring seasonal variability in escape responses of larval fishes, and the effects of environmental variables (e.g., temperature and salinity) on larval capabilities.
+An important part of the ongoing work involves exploring seasonal variability in escape responses of larval fishes and the effects of maternal diet on larval performance.
 REU students working in the Fuiman Lab would learn a number of techniques for studying the behavior of early life history stages of marine fishes.
-Specific projects might focus on (1) seasonal variability of escape performance of fish larvae (2) effects of early-life thermal experience on fish behavior or (3) sensory ecology of larval fish.
+Specific projects might focus on (1) escape performance of fish larvae (2) effects of maternal diet on growth and survival potential or (3) sensory ecology of larval fish.

-- Dr. James McClelland’s work focuses on the transport and fate of water, nutrients, and organic matter from land through coastal ecosystems.
-Much of this work emphasizes human impacts on the coastal environment.
-To identify and explore changes in land-sea coupling, Dr. McClelland uses a wide variety of approaches including analysis of historic data sets, field studies of biogeochemical cycling and constituent transport, and modeling.
-His field studies often take advantage of stable isotopes and other natural markers to track the fate of water, nutrients and organic matter.
+• Dr. James McClelland’s work focuses on the transport and fate of water, nutrients, and organic matter from land through coastal ecosystems using a variety of approaches including analysis of historical data sets, field studies of biogeochemical cycling and constituent transport, and modeling.
 REU students working with Dr. McClelland would be trained in these approaches and encouraged to use one or more of them in local studies of land-sea coupling.
-Dr. McClelland is currently working on projects in the Nueces, Mission-Aransas, and San Antonio-Guadalupe systems that would provide excellent context for development of REU projects.
-Specific projects that students might pursue are (1) GIS-based analysis of relationships between land use and water chemistry in south Texas watersheds using data from state and local archives, (2) sampling and analysis of nutrient profiles along salinity gradients in local estuaries, and (3) examination of relationships between stable N and C isotope ratios in estuarine biota and watershed sources of nutrients and organic matter.
+Dr. McClelland is currently working in several river-estuary systems along the Texas coast that would provide excellent context for development of REU projects.
+Specific projects that students might pursue are (1) characterization of hydrodynamics in tidal freshwater zones of the Mission and Aransas rivers, (2) sampling and analysis of nutrient profiles along salinity gradients in local estuaries, and (3) examination of relationships between stable N and C isotope ratios in estuarine biota and watershed sources of nutrients and organic matter.